 Three words: Vegan.
 Tropical.
 Strawberry.
 Just don’t.

 We’d love to hear your thoughts.
+Have you tried the 3 Day Refresh or the 21 Day Fix?
 What’s your favorite flavor of Shakeology?
 Any Tropical Strawberry fans out there?
 Have you tried other protein + superfood blends?
 Let’s keep the conversation going – just keep it friendly, okay?